puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 Callbacks include sending POST and GET requests to the remote server and invoking user scripts from UniConfig shell.

 Requirements for using callbacks:
-For using callbacks it is needed:

 1. Necessary YANG modules - YANG modules that are required for the correct callbacks.
 2. Configuration - Update 'config/lighty-uniconfig-config.json'.
-3. Update repository - Add the necessary YANG modules (see 1.) into 'latest' or a specific 'user-repository', and define remote endpoints and scripts in a YANG file or create a new one for callbacks.
+3. Update repository - Add the necessary YANG modules (see 1.) into at least one YANG repository, and define remote endpoints and scripts in a YANG file or create a new one for callbacks.
 For definition of remote endpoints, the 'frinx-callpoint@2022-06-22.yang' extension must be used.
-4. UniStore node - Create a UniStore node using 'latest' or a specific 'user-repository' containing the necessary YANG modules (see 1.) and a YANG file with defined endpoints and scripts.
+4. UniStore node - Create a UniStore node using a YANG repository that contains the necessary YANG modules (see 1.) and a YANG file with defined endpoints and scripts.

+!!!
+Point 4 is optional in UniConfig shell, because UniConfig creates dummy UniStore nodes for all repositories that meet the conditions set out in point 3.
+In this case, the dummy UniStore node name is the same as the YANG repository name.
+In
+RestConf, point 4 is mandatory.
+!!!

 ### Necessary YANG modules